Union budget of India: Halwa ceremony

 The printing of the budget documents commence approximately a week before their presentation in the Parliament, marked by a traditional Halwa ceremony.
 During this event, a large quantity of halwa (a sweet delicacy) is prepared and served to the officers and support staff involved in the process.
 As part of the ceremony, these individuals are isolated and remain in the North Block until the Budget is presented.
-The Finance Minister himself serves the halwa, in keeping with the Indian custom of sharing something sweet before embarking on an important task.
+The Finance Minister serves the halwa, in keeping with the Indian custom of sharing something sweet before embarking on an important task.